 Common Spikerush - Eleocharis palustris

 The common spikerush is strikingly similar in look to tall grass.
 But that is perhaps, where its similarities end.
-Typically found in lowland tropical wetlands, most often along banks of the water.
-Small groupings can get about as tall as four feet, sometimes with entire rushes submerged underwater.
 These perennial plants don't have any leaves on them, instead of having developed sheath-like implements along their bases which are nutrient rich.
 One of the key giveaways that it is spike rush and not a tall grass, are the petite fruiting spikes on the tops of all blades.
 Not much soil is needed to plant this fast growing ground cover, in fact, two to five inches of water is more than adequate to produce full and hearty patches of spikerush.

 Common Spikerush is great for wetlands.